codebar/android-tutorials/worksheets/espresso-testing/index.md

 @RunWith(AndroidJUnit4.class)
 ```

 Remember to use the autocomplete as much as possible as it will also add in some `import` lines above for you.
-This line tells Android how to run the tests are are about to write.
+This line tells Android how to run the tests we are about to write.

 Inside the `class` add the following line: